Adult Services

 The mission of San Francisco Suicide Prevention (SFSP) is to provide emotional support, education, assistance, and intervention as necessary to all persons in crisis and those impacted by them, with the goal of reducing suicides and self-destructive behaviors.
 SFSP merged into Felton Institute in 2019.

-Adult Social Services, TAY, Felton InstituteTransitional Age Youth (TAY) Acute Linkage
+Adult Social Services, TAY, Felton InstituteTransitional Age Youth Acute Linkage (TAL)

-The TAY Acture Linkage program aims to improve the long-term health, well-being, and safety of Transitional Age Youth (TAY), ages 16 through 24, through developmentally responsive mental health linkage and support services to TAY and their family following a mental health crisis.
+The program’s aim is to improve the long-term health, well-being, and safety of Transitional Age Youth (TAY), ages 16 through 24, through developmentally responsive mental health linkage and support services to TAY and their family following a mental health crisis.

 Program assisting youth, ages 16-25, with serious and persistent mental illness, substance abuse and homelessness, to help stabilize their lives and assist them with achieving life goals, self-sufficiency and greater independence.